nicoaugereau/AlexaAWSLambdaJeedom/README.md

 Examples:
 - "Alexa ask Devialet to turn on the light in the living room"

+In the config.js you need to associate the object commands ids.

 ***Use for wallplugs***

 To control the wallplugs, 3 elements are important to give to Alexa: